-The role that Greek women played in the Greek War of Independence against the Ottoman Empire is not to be overlooked, as these heroines helped shape the course of Greece’s fight for freedom from the Ottoman Empire.
+The role that Greek women played in the Greek War of Independence against the Ottoman Empire is not to be overlooked, as these heroines helped shape the course of Greece’s fight for freedom.

 Several women stand out as having influenced the Greek War of Independence, while others– who are nameless — will always be remembered in the hearts and stories of the Greek people for their bravery and as revered martyrs.

-Let’s take a look at some of the most memorable women who shaped the Greek War of Independence.
+Let’s take a look at some of the most memorable among these women:

 Laskarina Bouboulina: renowned heroine of the Greek War of Independence